ivcap-works/ivcap-docs/developer-guide/Index.md

 * [Loki](https://github.com/grafana/loki) a monitoring and logging stack for storing logs and processing queries
   * [Promtail]() for gathering and sending logs to Loki
   * [Grafana]() for querying and displaying logs

+Internal Services included in [IVCAP-core](https://github.com/reinventingscience/ivcap-core) include:
-* [Application Gateway] an internal service which acts as the REST API endpoint.
+* Api_gateway: acts as the REST API endpoint, authorises requests, and directs requests to the appropriate service.
-* [Order Dispatcher] an internal service used to marshal service requests and initiate the workflows.
+* Order_dispatcher: actions order requests and initiate service workflows.
-* [Storage Gateway]
-* [Container registry]
+* Data_proxy: Provides access to, caching, and related logging of artifacts for services.
+* Exit_handler: Reports the exit state of orders to update the order records in Magda.
 ...TODO

 ### Docker Containers